genestack/user-docs/docs-rework/odm-api/contribute/transformations/single-cell/create-sample-library-preparation-groups.md

 }
 ```

-The `cell_metadata`, `feature_metadata`, and `cell_expression` sections are included because a single-cell run normally creates the SLP groups, Cell Group, and Expression Group together — the Cell Group needs an SLP parent to link to.
+The `cell_metadata`, `feature_metadata`, and `cell_expression` sections are included because a single-cell run normally creates the SLP groups, Cell Group, and Expression Group together: the Cell Group needs an SLP parent to link to.
 Omit those sections if you only want to create SLP groups.

 The transformation aggregates cells by `biosample_column_name`.
 It exports the columns you list in `columns_to_export`; each must be constant across all cells within a biosample, or the job fails.
 Use the [discovery dry-run](discover-biosample-attributes.md) first to find eligible columns.
 Exported columns are automatically removed from the cell metadata.

-**Constraint:** only one of `library` or `preparation` may be created or updated in the same configuration — that is, only one may carry `create_new_group` or `columns_to_export`.
+**Constraint:** only one of `library` or `preparation` may be created or updated in the same configuration (that is, only one may carry `create_new_group` or `columns_to_export`).

 ## Create a placeholder group for linking only